Using Gulp Task Runner

 To run a task

-Select the task in the tree and press Enter or choose Run <task name> on the context menu.
+Select the task in the tree and press Enter or choose Run <task name> from the context menu.

 To run the default task